dborth/fceugx/readme.txt

 DVD of FCEUGX you can put roms on the same DVD.
 You may save preferences and game data to SD or Memory Card.

--=[ Famicom Disk System (FDS) ]=-

-FCE Ultra GX supports loading FDS games.
-The FDS BIOS is required - put it in your roms folder, and name it disksys.rom (should be 8 KB in size).
-You can switch disks using the A button (by default).
-The mapped button can be changed under Controller Configuration ('Special' button).
-Compatibility is limited, so check that the game in question works on FCE Ultra 0.98.12 for Windows before asking for help.

 -=[ Supported Mappers ]=-

 Mappers are the way the Nintendo handles switching from ROM/VROM so the more